32

 1966 Palmer (low stand) 95p

 Blind tasted in July 2008.
-The first thing that struck me was the beautiful aroma of truffles, chocolate and cherries.
-Very Merlot for sure!
-It's obvious, that this wine is Bordeaux, but which Bank?
-My first impression is Right Bank, somewhere in the '60s.
-But it wasn't Right Bank and my friend who offered this wine, led me to a Left Bank wine with some good percentage of Merlot.
+The first thing that struck me was the beautiful aroma of truffles, chocolate, and cherries.
+Very Merlot, for sure!
+It's evident that this wine is Bordeaux, but which Bank?
+My first impression is of the Right Bank, somewhere in the 1960s.
+However, it wasn't from the Right Bank, and my friend who offered this wine led me to a Left Bank wine with a significant percentage of Merlot.
 Château Margaux maybe, eh.....
-Nope, it's the neighbour, Château Palmer!
-Very stylish, classy wine with striking elegance and finesse, exquisite balance and soft aftertaste.
-A thrill to drink.
+Nope, it's the neighbor, Château Palmer!
+It is a stylish and classy wine, characterized by striking elegance and finesse, exquisite balance, and a soft aftertaste.
+It was a thrill to drink.

 1961 Palmer 99p

 Tasted three times - last time in March 2006.
 Consistent notes.
-Deep ruby red colour with a brown edge.
-Lots of beautifully scented luscious fruit, silky tannin, incredible balance, sophisticated and refined.
-This is a legendary wine, which hasn't changed significantly since I tasted it for the very first time in 1987.
-A true dignified aristocrat wine, who firmly has kept its mind-boggling quality during so many years.
+Deep ruby red color with a brown edge.
+Lots of beautifully scented, luscious fruit, silky tannin, incredible balance, sophisticated and refined.
+This legendary wine has remained essentially unchanged since I first tasted it in 1987.
+It is an authentic, dignified, and aristocratic wine that has retained its exceptional quality for many years.
 Simply amazing stuff!

 1865 Palmer 100p

-This is the oldest red Bordeaux wine I've ever tasted!
-And only pre-phylloxera wine I've ever tasted!
-It happened in June 1993 during the tasting in Arcachon.
-This wine was recorked at the property in 1990.
-Very light red colour but with a simply magnificent and otherworldly aroma of cherries, aristocratic elegance and finesse.
-A real angelic treat from the past - I'll never forget this wine!!
+This is the oldest red Bordeaux wine I've ever tasted and the only pre-phylloxera wine!
+It happened in June 1993 during a tasting in Arcachon, alongside several other remarkable wines.
+This wine was recorked at Palmer in 1990.
+It was a very light-colored wine, but it had a magnificent and otherworldly aroma of cherries, aristocratic elegance, and finesse.
+It was a real angelic treat from the past, and I'll never forget this wine!!

 -----